 Gwyneth Paltrow reveals she toilet-papered Arnold Schwarzenegger's house as a kid: 'Don't tell him!'

-Gwyneth Paltrow threw on a Winnie the Pooh costume and stopped by Jimmy Kimmel Live!
-Monday night, where the actress and lifestyle mogul, who is a big fan of Halloween, revealed a few fond memories from the holiday.
+Gwyneth Paltrow threw on a Winnie the Pooh costume Monday and stopped by Jimmy Kimmel Live!, where the actress and lifestyle mogul, who is a big fan of Halloween, revealed a few fond memories from the holiday.

 Paltrow is the daughter of the late film director Bruce Paltrow and actress Blythe Danner, so when she was younger, trick-or-treating was an A-list affair.